Why Study History?

 Eugene Bertrand ’24

-Eugene will be attending Columbia University’s Master of Social Work program.
+Eugene is attending Columbia University’s Master of Social Work program.
 “My honors thesis at Eastern presented me with numerous academic challenges that ultimately strengthened my skills and resilience.
 From formulating a research question to conducting an extensive historiography supported my intellectual engagement and problem-solving.
 After completing his master’s degree, Eugene hopes to work for the Department of Veteran Affairs and pursue a law degree.

 Research Analytics